Camp Ford

-Camp Ford was a POW camp near Tyler, Texas, during the American Civil War.
-It was the largest Confederate-run prison west of the Mississippi.
+Camp Ford was a prisoner-of-war camp near Tyler, Texas, during the American Civil War.
+It was the largest Confederate-run prison west of the Mississippi River.

 History

-Camp Ford is not a battlefield memorial, it is the site of a prison camp where over 350 US Army personnel died of starvation, exposure, and disease.
-Their names are listed on unit honor rolls for units of Ohio and Pennsylvania infantry among others.
-Established in the spring of 1862 as a training camp for new Confederate recruits, the camp was named for Col. John Salmon Ford, a Texas Ranger and the Superintendent of Conscripts for the State of Texas.
+Camp Ford is not a battlefield memorial, it is the site of a prisoner-of-war (POW) camp where over 350 US Army personnel died of starvation, exposure, and disease.
+Their names are listed on unit honor rolls for units of Ohio and Pennsylvania infantry, among others.
+Established in the spring of 1862 as a training camp for new Confederate recruits, the camp was named for Col. John Salmon Ford, a Texas Ranger and the superintendent of conscripts for the State of Texas.